-Being someone who possesses a BFA and has had years of color theory, I know all about what orange does to us humans psychologically.
+As someone who possesses a BFA with four years of color theory, I am quite familiar with the psychological effects of the color orange.
 You bet I do.
 For starters, it is proven to be a stimulus of the sexual organs!
 Damn right it’s a Fiesta!
 It can also be beneficial to the digestive system and strengthening the immune system.
-Additionally, orange has only positive affects on your emotional state, and relieves feelings of self-pity, lack of self-worth and unwillingness to forgive.
+Additionally, orange has only positive affects on your emotional state, and relieves feelings of self-pity, lack of self-worth, and unwillingness to forgive.
 Orange opens your emotions and is a terrific antidepressant.

-Hooray!
-Happy Happy easily digested Lean Orgasm Chicken!
-Hats off, well done, you guys in the design department really have your shit together over there.
+Hooray for Confident & Happy Easily Digested Lean Orgasm Chicken!
+Hats off, well done design department, you guys really have your shit together over there.
 Kudos.

-I also appreciated your stylistic typographic approach, in which all text is lowercase.
-THIS CAN BE THOUGHT OF AS THE OPPOSITE OF SHOUTING IN ALL CAPS. in this case it can be used to give a melancholic, casual, hip kind of feel. i.e. McDonalds – i’m lovin’ it.
+I also appreciate your stylistic typographic approach, in which all text is lowercase.
+THIS CAN BE THOUGHT OF AS THE OPPOSITE OF SHOUTING IN ALL CAPS.
+In this case, it is used to give a melancholic, casual, hip kind of feel; i.e. McDonalds – i’m lovin’ it.

 I understand, and even appreciate your cunning and calculated advertising and marketing techniques, and the lengths at which you’ll go to woo us.

-Now mind you, all of this takes place in a split second, and to the untrained and unsuspecting eye, all of this takes place behind the curtain of your consciousness.
+Now mind you, all of this takes place in a split second.
+To the untrained and unsuspecting eye, all of this manifests behind the curtain of your consciousness.
 It’s like magic, it happens every day, all around you.
 One of my favorite examples is this:

 You’ve seen that logo hundreds of times, right?
 I wonder how many of you ever recognized the arrow in the negative space between E and x?
 Magic.

-2 PBJ crusts or perhaps a chicken nugget, half of a cheese stick, a few grapes, and the last hit off of a Capri sun.
+2 PBJ crusts or perhaps a chicken nugget, half of a cheese stick, a few grapes, and the last hit off of a juice box.
 4 minutes and 600 calories of dissatisfaction, that’s what we get for lunch.

-I felt a vague stirring in my loins as I slowly fondled the white meat chicken in a mexican-style cream sauce with a seasoned rice blend entrée, part of your “culinary collection”.
-I slowly flipped the box over, her underbelly revealing a mere 260 calories, ready in 4 minutes…and into my cart she went.
+I felt a vague stirring in my loins as I slowly fondled the cold box from your “culinary collection.”
+The white meat chicken in a mexican-style cream sauce with seasoned rice blend entrée revealed on her underbelly, that she contained a mere 260 calories, ready in 4 minutes no less.
+Into my cart she went.

-The next day, I punctured the plastic on top as instructed and slipped it into the microwave while I was making lunch for the kids.
+The next day, I punctured the plastic on top as instructed, and slipped it into the microwave while making lunch for the kids.
 Ding!
 4 minutes later I was peeling back the plastic to give it a stir.